vishalharkal15/etsi-watchdog/CONTRIBUTING.md

 ## Thank You!

-Thank you for your interest in contributing to ETNA!
+Thank you for your interest in contributing to Watchdog!
 We appreciate your effort to make this project better.

 ---